Packages. Choices. More than the Dollar Store. Less than Whole Foods.

 6) SME Championing: Email introductions to SMEs and approvers.
 Communicate and agree on project priority.

-7) Tech & Administrative Biscuits: Platform/tool credentials, timeline, response time expectations, weekly touchpoint scheduling.
+7) Tech & Admin Biscuits: Platform/tool credentials, timeline, response time expectations, weekly touchpoint scheduling.

 PHASE TWO: Graduating to Dinner & a Movie

 PHASE THREE: Moving on to a Day-Long Festival